-Asics Gel Flux 3Review Facts
+Asics Gel Flux 3 Fully Reviewed for Quality Review Facts

 The Asics Gel Flux 3 is a reasonably priced entry-level shoe for those looking to train on the road or light off-road settings.
 An update from the Asics Gel Flux 2, this shoe offers classic Asics style in a variety of colors in addition to a robust outsole, impact protection, and reliable cushioning that will allow any runner to traverse asphalt in comfort.
 The gel in the heel and forefoot provides stability and durability to make these shoes well worth the cost.
-Although on the entry level end of the Asics shoes available, these are still high quality and created with top-notch design teams to be the best shoe for you.
+Although on the entry-level end of the Asics shoes available, these are still high quality and created with top-notch design teams to be the best shoe for you.

 The AHAR section is specific rubber designed to stand up to the torture of the road while providing traction.
 The outsole also provides a cushion with the rearfoot gel cushion system to pad the heel strike.

 .
 It is softer and more responsive than standard outsoles while offering a solid foundation for most any runner.

 This material improves bounce back when contact is made with the ground.
-It also provides a strong material to keep the midsole from breaking down through extended use.
+It also contains a strong material to keep the midsole from breaking down through extended use.

 , which is a vertical groove that traverses the length of the shoes.
 It helps guide the foot through each step to improves gait.

 The upper of the Gel Flux 3 is made of open mesh, which allows for air to pass through and keep the foot cool and dry.

 The upper also features a standard sock liner just above the midsole which provides additional padding and makes the shoe more comfortable.

 The men’s version weighs in at only 11.5 ounces and the women’s at 9.5 ounces.
 While this is relatively light for a full on running shoe, especially a road shoe with a good bit of cushion underneath, this may feel slightly heavy to those used to a minimalist option

 Running shoes are often designed for a specific task and Asics are no different.
-From those for triathlon

 While that alone doesn’t spell comfort, the thicker midsole and cool mesh/synthetic upper create something that can be enjoyed for miles along the highway.
-Many runners also feel this shoe is comfortable enough for daily wear
+Many runners also feel this shoe is comfortable enough for daily wear for standing

-The Asics Gel Flux 3 offers classic Asics tennis shoe style without breaking the bank.
-These shoes are available in a variety of base colors including blue, silver, and gray.
+The Gel Flux 3 offers classic Asics tennis shoe style without breaking the bank.
+These shoes are available in a variety of base colors, including blue, silver, and gray.
 The upper mesh and some of the synthetic uppers are similar in color on each design, but the key to the style is the Asics logo.

 The durability of the Asics Gel Flux 3 is on par with other Asics brand running shoes.
-This is likely due to the fact that Asics Gel series of shoes use the AHAR on the parts of the shoe that see the most abuse.
+It is likely because Asics Gel series of shoes use the AHAR on the parts of the shoe that see the most abuse.
 This rubber, specifically designed to hold up to the test of road use, helps these shoes last longer than much of the competition.

-The thick gel outsole with AHAR and Durasponge material protects the foot from the dangers lurking along the asphalt (as well as from the asphalt itself).
+The thick gel outsole with AHAR and Durasponge material protects the foot from the dangers lurking along with the asphalt (as well as from the road itself).
 This thick rubber outsole will keep your feet secure even over the toughest terrain.
-The upper mesh covers the whole foot and the combination of mesh and synthetic creates a tight, secure space around the runner’s foot.
+The upper mesh covers the whole foot, and the combination of mesh and synthetic creates a tight, secure space around the runner’s foot.

 The Gel Flux 3 are shoes that are responsive but have enough cushion to insulate you from the hard asphalt.
 The midsole provides a springy feeling to help you connect with the road underneath you, but the outsole and midsole also provide protection.
 There is a decent arch support

 The support offered by the Gel Flux 3 comes from the solid cushioning underneath and the upper that can tighten around your foot to create a comfortable and snug it.

-The upper synthetics create a system to pull the shoe tight around your foot but offers very little ankle support.
-For road runners needing full arch support, this shoe might not be the best choice, but for average arches or those needing less support underneath it is a very comfortable option.
+The upper synthetics generate a system to pull the shoe tight around your foot but offers very little ankle support.
+For road runners needing full arch support, this shoe might not be the best choice, but for normal arches or those needing less support underneath it is a very comfortable option.

-It is intended for road use and that is where it is strongest.
+It is intended for road use, and that is where it is most reliable.
 While it could be used on light off-road or gravel, it is best suited for the highway or bike path.
 The AHAR material keeps the shoe durable while offering thick padding to keep you comfortable.

 built for those environments.

 The Gel Flux 3 comes in at the lower end of Asics pricing but are comparable to other shoes in the same category.
-Without overcharging, Asics offers shoes that are of high quality and last longer than some other options, meaning that the price comes with durability that create a higher value than if the shoes were less sturdy.
+Without overcharging, Asics offers shoes that are of high quality and last longer than some other options, meaning that the price comes with a durability that creates a higher value than if the shoes were less sturdy.
 There is also something to say for comfort, which is worth the money if you are looking for quality running shoes to help you get your miles in.

 These shoes offer serious traction for their intended surface use.
-The outsole offers grip to keep you from slipping and the guidance line creates a line of progression for gait improvement.
+The outsole provides grip to keep you from slipping, and the guidance line creates a line of progression for gait improvement.
 It doesn’t matter if the road around you is dry, wet, or even slightly snowy, these will connect you to the ground and keep you moving.

-Although the cushioning system in this shoe offers a soft and comfortable foundation, the guidance line system insures that the flexibility will happen in exactly the right position to help improve your running form.
+Although the cushioning system in this shoe offers a soft and comfortable foundation, the guidance line system ensures that the flexibility will happen in precisely the right position to help improve your running form.
 This vertical groove along the middle allows the shoe to flex and absorb the energy created as you strike the ground with each stride.
 The midsole cushioning also flexes along with each step you take, offering a responsive action for every stride.

-positioning.
+The Gel Flux 3 is designed for runners that under pronate or run in neutral positioning.
 This shoe creates stability for those runners by utilizing the guidance line system and offering flex to keep your feet in just the right position.
 The shoe works extremely well at keeping you stable as you move forward on even the toughest roads.

 For runners used to a zero drop or a smaller drop, this might feel a bit steep.
 For runners seeking something with a bit of drop, because they are looking to compensate for their heel strikes, this shoe could be the perfect option.

 Key Features of the Asics Gel Flux 3